stefanppetkov/CD4-Tn-transcriptomics/README.md

 We performed random forest feature selection implemented by the Boruta R package to single out essential genes controlling the processes of apoptosis, inflammation and immune response during early and late treated HIV-1 infection.
 The DEGs between groups are shown in heat-maps and the functions of the proteins coded by DEGs according to Uniprot.

 ## Weighted network correlation analysis
 In order to find possible DEGs potentially involved in pathological processes in each group of patients we analyzed co-regulation and co-expression of the gene-sets specific for the comparisons EA vs C, LA vs C and EA v LA patients.
 This method identified hub genes, which we defined as genes whose expression significantly correlated (r > 0.5) with at least 2 additional genes.
 To gain insight into the function of these gene hubs we performed enrichment analyses using the co-expressed genes.

+## Full article

+Petkov S, Chiodi F. Distinct transcriptomic profiles of naïve CD4+ T cells distinguish HIV-1 infected patients initiating antiretroviral therapy at acute or chronic phase of infection.
+Genomics.
+2021 Nov;113(6):3487-3500. doi: 10.1016/j.ygeno.2021.08.014.
+Epub 2021 Aug 20.
+PMID: 34425224.